 This is the most secretive and intrusive court in the land.

-The court should become proactive.
+The courts should become proactive.

 They should demand answers now.

-But they also it even goes deeper than that because it wasn't one application.
+But they also, it even goes deeper than that because it wasn't one application.

 There were three subsequent renewal applications.

-And that's this is the perfect case.
+And this is the perfect case.

-And it's always perplexed me uh how the Department of Justice and the FBI simply overlooked all of that, and so did Mueller in his report.
+And it's always perplexed me how the Department of Justice and the FBI simply overlooked all of that.

-Nary a word about that, and he surely ran across incriminating information.
+And he surely ran across incriminating information.

 So, you know, this story is only half over.

-Uh the important half is ongoing right now.
+The important half is ongoing right now.

 All right, stay right there.